alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 it considered how they might be used to assess both the quality of academic research and its broader impact [@hefce2014irm].

 There are many reasons underlying this emphasis on impact.
-For one, it provides tangible evidence of benefit to weigh againsts the costs of research.
+For one, it provides tangible evidence of benefit to weigh against the costs of research.
 For another, it is an intuitive indicator to use when comparing peer research programmes across the globe on the basis of importance or value for money.
 It is not, perhaps, ideal for making comparisons across disciplines as each one has its own pattern of impact, operating over a different timescale.